 Certain courses may require an internship or practicum as part of the curriculum.
 If you are enrolled in a course that requires an off-campus experience, CPT can only be issued at the time you are enrolled in the course.
 CPT will not be approved if the course has already been completed, or if you will enroll in the course in a future term of study.

 CPT Approval Process

 ISSS encourages you to begin the process as soon as possible.
 Students are encouraged to submit all documentation in a timely manner prior to their requested CPT start date.
-From the time a completed application is submitted, it can take up to seven to 10 work days before a decision is made on the application.
-Please review the CPT application checklist, which includes access to the application.
-The CPT application process involves the following departments and individuals:
+From the time a completed application is submitted, it can take seven to 10 work days before an approval is issued.
+Please review the CPT application checklist, to ensure you have all needed documentation before starting your CPT application.

 Upon approval, will print I-20 with CPT authorization for student.

 Student will receive an email from ISSS once the I-20 has been issued, along with information about how to maintain status while engaging in off-campus training.